cpressey/LCF-style-ND/README.md

 An ND proof may be presented in a tree format or in a list format.
 An LCF-style proof in an applicative language is a set of function applications, which has the shape of a tree.
-If we bind each application to an identifier (as in a `let`-type construct) we obtain a flattened list, where each proof step (application) may refer to earlier proof steps.
+If we bind each application to an identifier (using `let` or a similar language construct), we obtain a flattened list, where each proof step (application) may refer to earlier proof steps.

 In the tree format, assumptions are labelled when introduced, so that when an assumption is discharged, we know which one it is.